Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 10. Run water and check for leaks; tighten connections if necessary

-Most hardware stores sell P-trap gaskets for $2-$5 each.
+Most hardware stores sell P-trap gaskets for $2 to $5 each in 2026.
 Replacing worn gaskets during cleaning prevents future leaks and ensures watertight connections.
-If you encounter severe corrosion or leaks persist after reassembly, consider consulting emergency plumbing services for complex repairs.
+If you encounter severe corrosion or leaks persist after reassembly, consider consulting an emergency plumber cost guide before booking complex repairs.

 Stopper Adjustment Techniques